forestgrape/coronavirus/index.md

 ### cell forming life
 [in work]
 As noted all forms of life which encode their entire metabolism are dsDNA based.
 Many [to check if all] of these forms shield their metabolism by a semipermeable membrane.

+Some forms of life have just this outer membrane but no inner membrane shielding the genome away from the main metabolism.
+These forms are called prokaryotes (pro=before, karyo=kernel).
+Forms, that additionally shield their genome by an inner membrane.
+This inner structure is called nucleus.
+Forms of life having a nucleus are called eukaryotes (naming done in the 60's from eu and karyo=nucleus).
 * Prokaryotes
+    - Eubacteria
+        * Cyanobacteria
-* Eukaryotes
+        * Bacteria

-Some forms additionally shield their genome by an inner membrane
+    - Archaea
 * Eukaryotes